 We operate an open-door policy.
 Our non-teaching Year Managers are available to answer queries and help with problems on a daily basis and some students have a home-school book to ensure weekly home-school links are maintained.

 Our large, airy, purpose built Inclusion Centre provides a nurturing environment, committed to developing and maintaining a caring community, where diversity is celebrated.
 The design of our new centre reflects the breadth of our provision and the flexibility that is needed to meet the needs of all our students.
 State of the art technology is available through SAM learning, My Maths, specialist software, interactive whiteboards, laptops and notebooks.
 The richness of this provision serves to further personalise learning and support virtual learning in any context.

-The Inclusion Team, led by Ms Barber, our SEN Co-ordinator (SENCo), are a highly skilled, dedicated team staff who minimize the barriers to learning and promote independent learning.
-Our large team have a wide range of skills and expertise and we work closely with parents/ carers and local volunteers, as well as commissioning a wide range of specialist outside agencies to provide a co-ordinated response, which ensures that early and appropriate intervention is in place to support individual needs.
+The Inclusion Team are a highly skilled, dedicated team staff who minimise the barriers to learning and promote independent learning.
+Our large team have a wide range of skills and expertise and we work closely with parents/ carers and local volunteers, as well as commissioning a wide range of specialist outside agencies to provide a coordinated response, which ensures that early and appropriate intervention is in place to support individual needs.